pivotal/docs-tap/api-auto-registration/usage.hbs.md

 ## <a id='using-ootb-supply-chain'></a>Using Out-Of-The-Box (OOTB) supply chains

 All the Out-Of-The-Box (OOTB) supply chains are modified so that they can use API Auto Registration.
-If you want your Workload to be auto registered, you must make a couple of modifications to your workload YAML as described in later steps.
+If you want your workload to be auto registered, you must make a couple of modifications to your workload YAML as described in later steps.

 1. Add the label `apis.apps.tanzu.vmware.com/register-api: "true"`.